biosails/pheniqs/docs/quickstart.md

 ```
 >**Example 1.3** Interleaving three read segments verbatim into a single CRAM file.
 CRAM files are often much faster to read and write, especially in highly parallelized environments, and also support a rich metadata vocabulary.
 {: .example}

+# Read Layout Manipulation

+The same `transform` directive is used to manipulate the input read and construct [output](glossary.html#output_segment) read segments, when declared in the `template` section, or a segmented sequence that is used by a barcode decoder when declared inside the decoder.

+The `transform` directive operates on the input read in two steps: [tokenization](manual.html#tokenization) with the `token` directive and [construction](manual.html#segment-assembly) with the `knit` directive.

+In the tokenization step Pheniqs consults a token pattern to extract a token from an [input segment](glossary.html#input_segment).
+If the segments you are extracting can be found as one continuous sequence in a read segment you only need to specify a list of tokens and Pheniqs will assume that each token represents a segment.

+If, however, you are trying to extract segments from multiple, non continuous, tokens or need to reverse complement the sequence to match against your expected barcodes you have one more step.
+The optional [knit](manual.html#transform-pattern) directive references the tokens to construct a new segment from multiple tokens.
+If the `knit` directive is omitted from `transform`, each token is assumed to declare a single segment.

 # Output Manipulation
 The `transform` directive can be used to manipulate the structure of the output read.
 If omitted all segments of the input are written verbatim to the output, as seen in **Example 1.1** and **Example 1.3**.
 Since the second segment contains only a technical sequence, and we do not want to write it to the output, we add a `transform` directive to construct an output read from only the first and third segments of the input.